Dora Rosetti: Eleni Bakopoulou

 Rosetti's work and life came to light partly through the discussions that she had with the activist and researcher Eleni Bakopoulou, who had sought her out in the 1980s.
 Bakopoulou kept Rosetti's testimony and texts, promising not to publish anything while Rosetti was still alive.

 After Dounia's 2005 reprint of Her Lover Bakopoulou published the autobiographical testimony that Rosetti had given her, together with Bakopoulou's own account of their meeting, Rosetti's earlier texts from Diaplasis ton Paidon and material from Rosetti's drawing and poetry journal in two issues of 2006 Odos Panos journal.
 In 2012 these texts were published as a book My Friend Mrs Dora Rosetti (Pub.
 Odos Panos Publications).

 2005 reprint

 After its first reprint in 2005, Her Lover had further reprints in 2006, 2011 and 2013.
 Included in the publication is also Grigorios Ksenopoulos's book review of Her Lover written in 1929 from the literary review journal Nea Estia.
 In 2017 the book was translated and published in English, French and Italian as "The Two Lovers", Les Deux Amantes and Le due Amanti.

+Les Deux Amantes and Le due Amanti.